pitslug/kOS_Scripts/README.md

 - Main menu (STARTED - Needs more scripts to be useful)

 - Add option for with and without Pres
-- Add Option for with and without PEGAS list
+- Add Option for with and without PEGAS list (MAYBE)

 - Add launch window lookup
 - Additional programs